berserkhmdvhb/Training-API/BestPractices/Readme.md

 ```

 - Use `logging.config.dictConfig` for structured logs
+- For high-performance systems, implement **asynchronous logging** (background log writing)

+  - Be aware of slight risk of log loss if app crashes before flush
 - Customize error handlers: `HTTPException`, `RequestValidationError`
 - Avoid exposing internal stack traces
 - Use correlation IDs for tracing requests

 ---